sorceressyidi/Lily-s-Note/docs/oop/inheritance/lec.md

 };
 ```

-* `public` : A isa B
+* `public` : A is a B
+* `protected` : A is a B and A's member is protected(for A's descandent)
+* `private` : A is a B and A's member is private(for A's descandent)

 >Public Inheritance should imply substitution

-If B isa A, you can use a B any where an A can be used.
+If B is a A, you can use a B any where an A can be used.
-if B isa A, then everything that is true for A is also true of B.
+if B is a A, then everything that is true for A is also true of B.
-  Be careful if the substitution is not valid!
+>Be careful if the substitution is not valid!

 * $A \rightarrow B$
 * $A^* \rightarrow B^*$
-* $A\& \rightarrow B\& $
+* $A\& \rightarrow B\&$

 ### Upcasting
 ```c++